EECA Countdown 2026: 7 Steps Roadmap to EECA-Readiness

 • Energy performance indicators

-• Variable data like occupancy, production levels, climate
+• Variable data like occupancy, production levels, operating hours

 • EnMS-related metrics